iandemed/first-families-api/README.md

 ## Resource List

 Theere are currently two principal collections in the First Family API: the presidents themselves and the First Spouses.

-The exact structure of the of the data is listed below:
+The root directory for each collection (`/president` and `/firstSpouse` respectivley) provides a JSON containing all of the entries in the database.
+Below are examples of the HTTP requests that you can send into the API along with the output you may expect to recieve.

 ### President